Updated October 12, 2023

 “We should all live a heart-healthy lifestyle, but while hunting, know your limitations and always leave a hunting plan with a family member or friend,” said Lieutenant Warren Goodson with the West Virginia DNR Law Division.
 “Your hunting plans should be simple, where you are specifically hunting and when you will return.
 Be sure to follow your own plan.”

-“We couldn’t do this alone and are so grateful for the support of Coach Hammond and of the West Virginia Department of Natural Resources,” added Warden.
+“We couldn’t do this alone and are so grateful for the support of the Kanawha-Charleston Heart Department and of the West Virginia Department of Natural Resources,” added Warden.
 “They also see the importance of keeping our hunters safe as they head outdoors this month.”

 The campaign will run from November 1 through November 30, 2022 and is the first of its kind in the nation for the American Heart Association.